What is a Product Development Process?

 5. Validation and Testing

 Validation and testing means ensuring the prototype works as planned.
 It also means validating the product in the eyes of the customers and markets, while testing the viability of the financial model for the product.
-At this stage, the finished product may be available for initial feedback from paying customers.

 Everything in the business case, and everything learned from customers during the Development phase comes under scrutiny and is tested in “real world” conditions as much as possible.
 The marketing strategy is also confirmed at this point.
 If anything in the business case or prototype needs revising, this is the team’s last chance to do so.
 This is the last step before the final product is ready for the market.
 Often test marketing, or beta testing (depending on the type of product), is performed at this stage to help validate the go to market plan.

 During this step of the product development process (including the manufacturing process), the team realizes everything required to bring the final product to market, including marketing and sales plans (or sales training if necessary) for the market introduction.
 The team, including project management, begins to operationalize the manufacture and customer support for the product and supports the product introduction.
 That is why this step is called the Commercialization Phase.
 Test marketing may continue to enable the company to have the greatest success with the launch.